kayg04/kayg.org/content/notes/full-ratio.md

 ## 🎤 How?

-[[full-ratio]] is set during cluster creation on the OSDMap as follows:
+[[./full-ratio]] is set during cluster creation on the OSDMap as follows:

 ```TOML
 [global]